Can You Use Paper Towels As Wax Strips?

 Paper Towels For Waxing

 Instead, you can cut up the front and back pages of a glossy magazine, or make your own reusable cloth wax strips from an old T-shirt.
-Make sure to clean these both before use to ensure there are no bacteria or impurities present, but other than that you should be ready to go.

-Save yourself some money by making your own wax strips, and wax at home!
+Save yourself some money by making your own wax strips and wax at home!